Terms & Conditions

 You may end your instructions to us at any time by letting us know in writing.

-However if we stop acting for any reason you will be required to pay for the expenses we have incurred and for the work we have done, even if the original agreement or understanding had been that we would only bill you on completion of the matter.
+However, if we stop acting for any reason you will be required to pay for the expenses we have incurred and for the work we have done, even if the original agreement or understanding had been that we would only bill you on completion of the matter.
+We are entitled to keep your file (otherwise known as exercising a lien) whilst there is money owing to us.

 We make reasonable attempts to exclude from our emails any virus or other defect that might harm a computer or IT system.
 You undertake to act likewise with any electronic communications you send to us.
 Neither you nor we shall have any liability to each other in respect of any claim or loss arising in connection with such a virus or defect in an electronic communication other than where such claim or loss arises from bad faith or wilful default.

 We may not allow certain types of documents into our environment, although we would seek to resolve any difficulties that may arise.
-Under the Telecommunications (Lawful Business Practice) (Interception of Communications) Regulations 2000 we reserve the right to monitor email correspondence.
+Under the The Investigatory Powers (Interception by Businesses etc for Monitoring and Record-keeping purposes) Regulations 2018, we reserve the right to monitor email correspondence.

 If we are instructed by joint clients then all clients are jointly and severally liable for our fees, notwithstanding any agreement between you as to how you will share the costs.
 This means that we will be able to look to one client only or to each of our clients to pay the whole of or any balance of any unpaid fees.